 Post the replenishment period, the residual pool collections will be utilised to repay Series A1 PTC.
 The monthly cash flow schedule will comprise the promised interest payout for Series A1 PTC.
-The principal for Series A1 PTC is expected to be paid on a monthly basis (100% of the pool principal billed) but is promised on the final maturity date.
+The principal for Series A1 PTC is expected to be paid www.icra .in Page on a monthly basis (100% of the pool principal billed) but is promised on the final maturity date.
 There is an additional cushion of two months between the expected maturity and legal maturity to factor in delays in payments from the Buyers1.

 The credit enhancement available in the structure is in the form of (i) a cash collateral (CC) of 5.00% of the aggregate amount, i.e. Rs.
-0.75 crore, to be provided by the Originator, and (ii) subordination of 15.52%2 of the aggregate amount for Series A1 PTC.
+0.77 crore, to be provided by the Originator, and (ii) subordination of 16.15% of the aggregate amount for Series A1 PTC.